-'''

-{+prevent-compression}

-.example.com
+{+prevent-compression} .example.com

-'''

-Some websites do this, which can be a problem for Privoxy, since "+filter" (configuration.html#FILTER), "+kill-popups" (configuration.html#KILL-POPUPS) and
+Some websites do this, which can be a problem for Privoxy, since "+filter" (actions-file.html#FILTER), "+kill-popups" (actions-file.html#KILL-POPUPS) and "+gif-deanimate"

-"+gif-deanimate" (configuration.html#GIF-DEANIMATE) will not work on compressed data.
+(actions-file.html#GIF-DEANIMATE) will not work on compressed data.
 This will slow down connections to those websites, though.
 Default typically is to turn "prevent-compression" on.

-7.4.5.15. +session-cookies-only
+8.5.15. +session-cookies-only